 The modified sine wave devices tend to be a source of more power problems than they actually fix, but the higher-grade units can do a very fine job of cleaning up power under almost all circumstances.
 The problem here is that these units cost substantially more money.
 They are almost certainly the most expensive possible power protection system—but they can also fix a wide variety of different problems at once.

-Standby UPS Systems
+Standby UPS systems

 A standby UPS is a different creature altogether.
 It too has a battery charger and a battery and an inverter, but the inverter only runs when the power goes out.
 This means that you may have a period of several milliseconds between the actual power going out and the inverter firing up.
 This makes the standby system less effective for blackout protection, and some touchy computer systems may not like this.

 But it also means that you don’t have any noise problems generated by the UPS except when the system is running on batteries.
 And when the system is running on batteries you probably aren’t recording—you’re probably just saving your files and shutting things down properly (at least you should be).
-The standby UPS gives you a chance to shut down and not lose any work if you are using a computer system or an MDM that would lose data during power outages.
+The standby UPS gives you a chance to shut down and not lose any work if you are using a computer system or recorder that would lose data during power outages.
 The noise problem is generally a non-issue unless you absolutely have to run analog gear during the outage.

 Most of the standby systems have a fairly poor sine wave output, with a good bit of distortion rather than a true sine wave, but in most cases this is not a real issue since you are operating off of the inverter only when the power is out.